developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 ------

 ### Wireless Information
 **Applies only to devices running Android 10 and later**.
 Controls whether information about the device's Wi-Fi connection is displayed to the device User and if so, which setting(s) are shown. **By default, all wireless information is hidden in User Mode**.
-Does not effect Admin Mode (all wireless settings always shown).

-**Default value (information hidden) is used if a tag is left blank, absent from the config file or contains an invalid value**.
+Does not effect Admin Mode (all wireless settings always shown). **Default value is used if a tag is left blank, absent from the config file or contains an invalid value**.
 It is necessary to add/edit these tags only if showing information is desired.

 <img alt="" style="height:450px" src="ehs40_wirelessinfo_settings_panel.png"/>